BranchMetrics/xcode-github/xcode-github.md

 ## Overview

-This command line tool creates a new Xcode test bot when a new PR on a GitHub repo is created.
+This command line tool creates a new Xcode bot when a new PR on a GitHub repo is created.

 When a new PR is created, this app creates a new Xcode test bot on an Xcode server based on an existing template bot and schedules it to run.
 The bot will report the test status back on GitHub.